Following the COVID-19 pandemic, the assessment pathway has been modified to:

 Remote review of evidence

 As per our usual process, your evidence will be reviewed remotely by your assessment team in advance of the site assessment.
-However tolerances will be applied to certain areas where services have been unable to maintain standards due to the impact of COVID-19.
-These include:
+The above tolerances will be applied, however this stage of the assessment will otherwise continue as normal.

 The lay assessor would normally interview patients having their procedure on the day of the site assessment.
 This will now take place via teleconference during or a few days before the site assessment (this can be flexible based on patients’ availability).